Structured finance: Securitization

 Other uses include alternative funding (ture), reducing credit concentration and for risk transfer and risk management interest rates and liquidity.

 Tranching

 Tranching refers to the creation of different classes of securities (typically with different credit ratings) from the same pool of assets.
 It is an important concept, because it is the system used to create different investment classes for the securities.
 Tranching allows the cash flow from the underlying asset to be diverted to various investor groups.
-The Bank for International Settlements Committee on the Global Financial System explains tranching as follows: "A key goal of the tranching process is to create at least one class of securities whose rating is higher than the average rating of the underlying collateral pool or to create rated securities from a pool of unrated assets.
+The Bank for International Settlements's Committee on the Global Financial System explains tranching as follows: "A key goal of the tranching process is to create at least one class of securities whose rating is higher than the average rating of the underlying collateral pool or to create rated securities from a pool of unrated assets.
 This is accomplished through the use of credit support (enhancement), such as prioritization of payments to the different tranches."